mathetake/proxy-wasm-zig-sdk/README.md

 ## Run example with Envoyproxy

-This requires the Envoy proxy binary in your PATH.
+This requires the `envoy` in your PATH.

 ```
 envoy -c example/envoy.yaml